ConfederacyOfGaia/Gaia/cultures.md

 ### Kylf

 **Kylf** lies to the east and northeast of the Zephyrlands.
 The inhabitants are called Kylves, the adjectival form is Kylven, and their language is called Kylvish.
 Kylf butts up agains the Soothills, and, like the Zephyrlands, has a large gnomish population.

+Kylf is a country of rolling hills, and most Kylvens are herders and ranchers.
+Kylven horses are renouned throughout Gaia for their speed and bravery, and the Kylven Dogsteed is the favored steed of gnomes throughout Gaia.

+Kylf has a strong trade relationship with the Zephyrlands: Horses and livestock for produce

 ### Genouj